 Academic planning is a continual process during a student's enrollment at M State.
-Current students meet at least once each semester with their academic advisor to review their Degree Audit Reporting System (DARS) audit, discuss educational goals, determine progress toward graduation and receive their access code to register for the next semester.
+Current students meet at least once each semester with their academic advisor to review their Degree Audit (DARS), discuss educational goals, determine progress toward graduation and receive their access code to register for the next semester.
 Students should schedule an appointment with their assigned academic advisor and bring a copy of their DARS report and sample schedule to their advising session.